Blong Xiong, MBA, Executive Director

 Post the Vietnam War, Mr. Lor’s parents fled to Thailand from the jungle of Laos to escape genocide from the communist regime.
 Lor was born in a refugee camp called Banh Vinai.
 Shortly after, his family was given permission to immigrate to the United States and they settled in Fresno, California.
 Growing up in a low-income and farming family, Dao had a total of four siblings – two brothers and two sisters, making him the middle child and middle son.
 He studied psychology and business at California State University, Fresno and earned a Bachelor of Arts degree in 2017.
 Dao’s former work experience includes flipping burgers, mentoring students, car sales, managing a security firm, and operating his family farm and farmer’s market stand.
 It is his direct experience as a farmer that makes him a prime candidate for his position at ABIRC.

-Overall, Dao enjoys sharing ideas and exploring new business avenues.
+Overall, Dao enjoys sharing ideas and exploring new business venues.